kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - Something purple about him.
 - Wearing black with some purple..
 - The handsome man in amongst the three other brutes; a pic I saw repeatedly on X but never screenshot for some strange reason.
+- Could be the Marc character, but again there was something different about him; perhaps the longer and more fuller head of hair.

 #### An older man maybe